 Members: Rachel Richards, Raza Lamb, and Sarwari Das

 Article 1, Section 2 of the United States Constitution contains a seemingly simple directive: every ten years, the people of the United States must be enumerated (counted).
 The Census Bureau carries out this responsibility by attempting to survey every person in the country, an estimated 330 million.
-While this data is useful—to academic institutions, corporations, individuals, and various levels of government—the legal purpose of the Census is to ensure equal and fair representation in the federal government.
-Knowing precisely where people live is important for this goal in two respects: first, it determines how many representatives each state is allocated, but secondly, it also divides states into relatively equal portions for those representatives.
+While this data is useful to academic institutions, corporations, individuals, and various levels of government, the legal purpose of the Census is to ensure equal and fair representation in the federal government.
+Knowing precisely where people live is important for this goal in two respects: first, it determines how many representatives each state is allocated, and second, it divides states into relatively equal portions for those representatives.
 Therefore, much attention must be paid to the accuracy of the Census, as potential errors can introduce bias in how people are represented in government.

-Identifying errors and biased procedures are critical for understanding how the Census is inaccurate, and for improving the count in future iterations of the Census.
+Identifying errors and biased procedures is critical for understanding how the Census is inaccurate and for improving the count in future iterations of the Census.
 There are also direct implications for the present.
-As mentioned previously, the Census is not only used for apportionment.
-Population estimates help local and state governments direct resources and build more effective policies.
-Private enterprises also use Census data to drive decisions, such as identifying new locations for storefronts or headquarters, building factories, recruiting employees, and conducting market research.
+As mentioned previously, the Census is not only used for apportionment; population estimates help local and state governments direct resources and build more effective policies.
+Private enterprises also use census data to drive decisions, such as identifying new locations for storefronts or headquarters, building factories, recruiting employees, and conducting market research.
 With so many decisions built on Census counts and estimates, it is easy to see that a pervasive bias or error in the counts could easily propagate and cause significant harm to undercounted persons and communities.
 By identifying routinely undercounted areas and/or groups of people, the Census can produce more accurate, equitable, and actionable revised estimates.

-There has been a significant body of work on evaluating Census estimates, but the gap this project attempts to fill is that of the sub-state level.
+There has been a significant body of work on evaluating Census estimates, but many gaps exist at the sub-state level.
 There are two methods by which the Census evaluates its estimates.
 The first is the Post-Enumeration Survey (PES), a representative sample of households surveyed in depth and then matched against records in the Census.
 From this method, we can determine the net coverage error of the Census, as well as correctly included people, incorrectly-included people, and wholly imputed records.
 The PES evaluates errors at the national and state level.

 The other method used to evaluate the Census is the Demographic Analysis (DA).
 Unlike the PES, this method is not survey-based but based on birth, death, and migration data.
 In this way, DA estimates the number of people residing in the United States at the time of the Census.
 This method has the advantage of not relying on survey participation but still requires a significant number of assumptions about the underlying data.
 DA is available only at the national level but has coverage estimates by specific demographic attributes (including race, sex, and age).